-At its January 28, 2021 meeting the Shoreline Landmarks Commission unanimously approved a motion to designate the Naval Hospital Chapel as a Shoreline landmark based on the above findings.
+At its September 23, 2021 meeting the Shoreline Landmarks Commission approved a motion to designate the Naval Hospital Chapel as a Shoreline landmark with a revised landmark boundary map based on the above findings.

-Boundaries of Significance: A defined 2.7-acre area surrounding the Chapel within legal parcel 162604-9010.
-The designated property is bounded by private campus roadways to the north and east.
+Boundaries of Significance: A defined 2.6-acre area surrounding the Chapel within legal parcel 162604-9010.
+The designated property is bounded by private campus roadways to the north and south.
 A straight line through forested area delineates the western boundary.
+The eastern boundary follows the private campus road from the southern boundary of the site to the northern side of the lower contributing parking lot.
+From the northernmost tip of the parking lot a straight line runs 262' to the northern boundary road.
 UTM coordinates defining the area of designation are shown on the attached site map.